martonmiklos/translate2geda/README.md

 - pin mappings in other EDA suites do not necessarily conform to gEDA guidelines, but replacing the pin mappings with non-text, i.e. numbers, risks a loss of information and the introduction of errors - an aim is to minimise information loss as much as possible during conversion.
 - trapezoidal pads in Kicad and polygonal pads in Eagle are not supported yet, but work is underway to convert them to gEDA PCB compatible features.
 - Eagle is very flexible in how it defines "slots", and a relatively foolproof way of converting Eagle "gates" into geda "slots" eludes me for now.
-- LTSpice components have their position, value and refdes converted
+- LTSpice components have their position, value and refdes converted.
-- QUCS components have their position and refdes converted, but component values are not yet ported
+- QUCS components have their position and refdes converted, but component values are only ported for resistors, inductors and capacitors.
 - BXL conversion uses Adaptive Huffman Decoding.
 This takes a lot of shuffling of nodes within trees.
 Plan to wander off and make some coffee while it decodes.
 - QUCS compatible symbols included in the symbols directory should have the correct geometry in the converted schematic, but pinouts need to be checked before proceeding to allocate footprints and generating a PCB layout, since QUCS is not very explicit about which physical pin goes where.